skamalad/shikhsha_final/README.md

 ### Enable Google Workspace domain-wide delegation

 1. Locate the newly-created service account in the table.
-Under <b>Actions</b>, click the ellipsis and then Edit.
+Under <b>Actions</b>, click the <icon class="fa-solid fa-ellipsis-vertical"></icon> and then Edit.

 2. In the service account details, click <b>Show domain-wide delegation</b>, then ensure the <b>Enable G Suite Domain-wide Delegation </b>checkbox is checked.